Master of Interdisciplinary Studies in Urban Studies

-The Urban Studies Institute focuses on research and teaching in urban studies locally and globally.
-The emphasis is on cities as economic growth engines, on inclusive urban development, and on urban sustainability.
+The Urban Studies Institute at GSU, AYSPS focuses on research and teaching in urban studies locally and globally.
+Our research emphasizes cities as drivers of economic growth, the challenges of inclusive urban development & urban sustainability & resilience.

 The world is becoming a smaller place and metropolitan areas dominate the global human landscape.
 It is where most people live (especially the young), where almost all new jobs are created, where affluence and deprivation coexist, and where innovation, planning, and politics are unavoidable parts of the dynamic scene.

 1. Acquisition of knowledge of current and emerging urban issues, opportunities, and challenges in the U.S. and globally, particularly with regard to themes of economic resilience, social inclusion, and environmental sustainability;